Watari (manga)

+Plot

+During the Tenshō era of Japan, the story takes place in the ninja village of Iga, where two rival factions, the Momochi and Fujibayashi clans, are engaged in a struggle for power.
+The village's lower-ranking ninja are controlled by their superiors through a mysterious and deadly set of rules that determine their lives.

+A young wandering ninja named Watari arrives in Iga together with an elderly man known as Jii (Shikanme).
+Watari, who belongs to an independent ninja lineage that refuses to be controlled by established authorities, becomes involved in the conflicts surrounding the village.
+As he investigates the strange laws imposed on the Iga ninja, he discovers that the apparent rivalry between the clans hides a deeper conspiracy.

+Watari works to uncover the identity of those controlling Iga from the shadows and to reveal the truth behind the village's secret order.
+Alongside allies among the oppressed ninja, he confronts powerful enemies and exposes the mechanisms of manipulation that keep the ninja society under control.

+The manga follows Watari's battles and investigations as he challenges the traditions and power structures of Iga, combining historical adventure, ninja action, and mystery elements.

 Publication

 Watari manga first appeared on the cover of Weekly Shōnen Magazine No. 21 (May 1965), art by Sanpei Shirato.

 Written and illustrated by Sanpei Shirato, Watari was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine in three periods with a total of 111 installments.
 The first period was published from April 25, 1965, issue, to February 27, 1966, issue.
 The second period was published from April 10, 1966, issue, to December 11, 1966, issue.
-The third period was published in the magazine's February 12, 1967 issue, and finished in the September 10, 1967, issue of Weekly Shōnen Magazine.
+The third period was published in the magazine's February 12, 1967, issue, and finished in the September 10, 1967, issue of Weekly Shōnen Magazine.

 Several publishers published the series in long term, first Kodansha published seven volumes in magazine format released from July 18, 1966, to December 23, 1967, and published them in tankōbon volumes from August 10, 1972, to October 10, 1972; from November 20, 1969, to March 10, 1970, and republished it again in two other time periods, first from July 20, 1977, to November 30, 1977, and then from April 6, 1988, to August 6, 1988, in five volumes.
 From November 20, 1969, to March 10, 1970, Akita Shoten published Watari twice; first in Sanpei Shirato Selection volume 14 to 16, only two out of three parts that were serialized in Weekly Shōnen Magazine; and the second time in New Edition of Sanpei Shirato's Anthology in three volumes published on January 10, 2010.
 Shogakukan published the series four times in a new edition, first, the seven volumes from October 20, 1983, to October 20, 1984, the second time, in four bunkoban volumes from June 20, 1995, to September 20, 1995, and the third time from August 10, 1998, to September 10, 1998.

 Adaptation

-A live-action adaptation film titled produced by Toei Company, was released in Japanese theaters on July 21, 1966.
-After its release, Toei Company announced that they had intention to continue making special effects films in the future, and a sequel was planned to be made as a TV series, but Sanpei Shirato, who was not satisfied with the film, rejected it, and it was quickly made into the special effects TV period drama titled Kamen no Ninja Akakage that aired from April 1967 to March 1968, based on the original work by Mitsuteru Yokoyama.

-A DVD was released on November 21, 2004, by Toei Company.